JLabadorf/oral-arguemnts/README.md

-# oral-arguemnts
+# Supreme Court Oral Arguement Extraction
 A text extraction exercise for the oral arguments of the Supreme Court of the United States.